MichaelNeas/laboratory/practice/swift/iOS.md

 - Because @IBAction means you're connecting storyboards (Objective-C code) to Swift code, it always implies @objc as well.
 - Option click to give zoom in/out on map views
 - can move green breakpoint line up or down!
+- Swift extensions communicates with iOS, which communicates with Safari.
+- Extensions are shipped inside the parent app.
+- The contentInset property of a UITextView determines how text is placed inside the view.

 ## Terminologies
 xib - XML Interface Builder